sagemath/trac_to_gh/Issue 2353.md

 # Issue 2353: MPolynomialRing should be deprecated

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2353

 Original creator: burcin